atlasphp/Atlas.Orm/docs/records.md

 $thread->date_added = $date->format('Y-m-d H:i:s');
 ```

-You can insert a single Record back to the database by using the Atlas `insert()`
+You can insert a single Record back to the database by using the `Atlas::insert()`
 method.
 This will use the appropriate Mapper for the Record to perform the
 write within a transaction, and capture any exceptions that occur along the way.